An Yong-bok: Joseon, Korea

 In other words, in practice, people frequently visited the two islands in East Sea for fishing and gathering namul.

 Japan

-Japanese fishermen from Yonago of Tottori clan began fishing in Ulleungdo with approval from Tokugawa Shogunate and continued to secure its exclusive fishery rights.
+Japanese fishermen from Yonago of Tottori Domain began fishing in Ulleungdo with approval from Tokugawa Shogunate and continued to secure its exclusive fishery rights.
 Although the license from the Shogunate was temporary, Japanese fishermen continued to use the short-term license and to fish in islands in East Sea.
 In 1692, Japanese fishermen began to encounter groups of Korean fishermen while fishing, which led them to think that Koreans violated the exclusive fishery rights.

 Capture and activities in Japan

 The An Yong-bok incident occurred in the spring of 1693 when Korean fishermen from Busan and Ulsan clashed with other fisherman from Otani and Murakawa at Dokdo.